JereKuusela/valheim-expand_world_events/README.md

   - Requires **Multiple events** to be enabled.
 The distance is **Minimum distance between events**.
   - Recommended to enable **Check per player**.
 Otherwise multiple events can't trigger at the same time.
   - This can be used to trigger stronger events when multiple events trigger at the same time.
+- **customInterval**: Event specific interval.
+  - If set, a separate timer is used for this event.
+  - However the event can also trigger from the global interval.
+- **customChance**: Event specific chance.

 ### Player limit / event limit